Sixth Form Ski Trip to Quebec, Canada 2026

 A Remarkable Week in Quebec: Skiing, Character and CREARCI in Action

-Over the half term, a group of 40 incredibly sixth-form students returned from what can only be described as an exceptional visit to Quebec, centred around five days of skiing at Mont-Sainte-Anne.
-It was a week defined not only by sporting progress, but by character, community, and the consistent embodiment of our CREARCI values.
+Over the half term, a group of 40 sixth-form students returned from what can only be described as an exceptional visit to Quebec, centred around five days of skiing at Mont-Sainte-Anne.
+It was a week defined not only by sporting progress, but by character, community, and the consistent embodiment of our seven School values; 'CREARCI'.

 Five Days on the Slopes